Have you been recorded as a participant-endorsed provider (PEP) for an Agency-managed participant?

 You will see a claim displayed as open, without an error or explanation message, if the start date of the PEP relationship recorded on the participant’s plan is after the date of the services you are claiming.

 Generally, for services delivered prior to the recording in the participant, payments will be processed in 10 days

 You can call the National Contact Centre to check on the start date of your PEP relationship.
 If the start date isn’t correct you will need to ask the participant to call the National Contact Centre to adjust the start date.

 Has the bulk upload file got a “space” in the file name?

-When naming the CSV file please do not include a space in the title, we suggest using an underscore (_) to replace the use of a space in the title.
+This means providers no longer need to rename their CSV file using an underscore (_) to replace the use of a space in the title.

 Need more support?